China's economy grows still-weak 4.8% in January-March

 China's latest infection numbers are relatively low, but Beijing is responding to its biggest outbreak since the 2020 start of the pandemic with a “zero-COVID” policy that aims to isolate every person who tests positive.

-The ruling party already was promising tax refunds and other aid to businesses to pull the economy out of a slide that began in mid-2021.
-Last week, Premier Li Keqiang, the No. 2 leader, called for quicker action to get help to struggling entrepreneurs.
+Consumer demand, an important economic engine, was dampened by a government appeal to the public to avoid traveling during February’s Lunar New Year holiday, normally a period of big spending on gifts, banquets and tourism.

-Forecasters say Beijing is moving cautiously and using targeted stimulus measures instead of across-the-board spending.
-Chinese leaders worry that might push up politically sensitive housing costs or corporate debt they worry is dangerously high.
+Factory output rose 6.5% during the quarter over a year earlier.
+Investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting easier credit.

-Retail sales rose by a modest 3.3% over a year earlier in the first quarter after demand was dampened by a government appeal to the public to avoid traveling and large gatherings during February’s Lunar New Year holiday, normally a period of big spending on gift-giving, banquets and tourism.
+This quarter, retail sales might fall 5.5% from a year ago, while factory output contracts by 1.5%, according to Nomura economists Ting Lu, Jing Wang and Harrington Zhang.

-Factory output rose 6.5% and investment in factories, real estate and other fixed assets increased 9.3%, possibly reflecting official orders to banks to lend more readily.
+“Global markets underestimate China’s growth slowdown,” which is “set to ripple to the rest of the world,” they said in a report.

 Last week, regulators injected an extra 500 billion yuan ($80 billion) into the pool of money for lending by reducing the amount of deposits commercial banks are required to hold in reserve.